betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

 ---
 ### Bet Angel features

-Here are some Bet Angel features that you'll need to consider:
+Here are some Bet Angel features that you'll need to consider.

+#### Multiple bets/clearing status cells
+The Bet Angel spreadsheet won't let a bet go on if there is a value in column 0 for the runner, the 'status' column, to avoid accidentally placing multiple bets unintentionally.
+As soon as a bet triggers, Bet Angel automatically changes this cell to 'PLACING', then to 'PLACED' when the bet is confirmed as having been received by Betfair.
+In this strategy I only want to place one bet per runner, but if you wanted to place multiple bets on a runner you'd need to have a play wtih the macros to clear the 'status' cells more regularly, and instead reference the number of bets placed/matched in columns T:AE.
+Careful here though, as the values in these columns sometimes take a little time to update, and I've had more bets go on than I intended when using these cells as my check, as bet trigger reevaluated before columns T:AE had updated.

-- **Clearing status cells:** if there is a value in the status cell then no bets will place for that runner, to avoid placing duplicate bets accidentally.
-As we want to use the same sheet for multiple races, and our bet trigger rule includes a check to see whether we already have a bet on the runner, I created a macro in [the Excel sheet](./assets/BetAngel_RatingsAutomation.xls) that auto-clears the status cells every 5 seconds.
+As we want to use the same sheet for multiple races, and the 'status' cells don't clear automatically, I've created a macro in [the Excel sheet](./assets/BetAngel_RatingsAutomation.xls) that auto-clears the status cells whenever a new race loads.
+It also clears the cells if they say 'FAILED', as I found that if there were internet network issues or similar it would fail once then not try to place the bet again.
 This was based on some logic I found in [a forum discussion on Bet Angel](https://www.betangel.com/forum/viewtopic.php?f=31&t=1879&start=10).
+If you're feeling adventurous you can have a play with the macros and edit them to suit your specific needs.

+#### Turning off bet confirmation
-- **Turning off bet confirmation:** unless you want to manually confirm each individual bet you're placing (which you definitely might want to do until you feel comfortable that the program and strategy are behaving as you expect) you'll need to go into the 'Settings' tab on the main Bet Angel Pro program, click 'Edit settings', go to the 'Behaviour' tab, and remove the tick at the top next to 'Confirm Bets?'.
-You can then save these settings, but you'll need to go into the settings tab and choose the saved file each time you open the program to change the default confirmation behaviour.
+Unless you want to manually confirm each individual bet you're placing (which you definitely might want to do until you feel comfortable that the program and strategy are behaving as you expect) you'll need to go into the 'Settings' tab on the main Bet Angel Pro program, click 'Edit settings', go to the 'Behaviour' tab, and remove the tick at the top next to 'Confirm Bets?' - you can then save these settings.

+#### Editing the spreadsheet
-- **Editing the spreadsheet:** the spreadsheet really doesn't like it when you try and edit it 'live', so make sure you untick 'connect' on the Excel tab in Guardian before you make any changes, save the sheet, then tick 'connect' again once you've finished your edits.
+The spreadsheet really doesn't like it when you try and edit it 'live', so make sure you untick 'connect' on the Excel tab in Guardian before you make any changes, save the sheet, then tick 'connect' again once you've finished your edits.

 ---
 ### Areas for improvement